smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 The node also show how to enable the sa (system adminstrator) account.
 As with all relational database adminstration accounts as strong (12+ chacracter) password is recommended to defeat attacks by dictionary or all possible passwords.

-This is what a successful lopgin looks like: sqlcmd -U rif40 -P rif40
+This is what a successful login looks like: sqlcmd -U rif40 -P rif40

 ```
 C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\Postgres\psql_scripts>sqlcmd -U rif40 -P rif40